 - Breathe in deeply and exhale slowly during the entire stretch.

 - Use slow, measured movements.

 - Try not to stretch to the level of encountering pain.

 - Warm the muscles up right before stretching with just a few minutes of physical movement, such as walking.

-For additional ideas to help seniors improve mobility and reduce fall risks, call the professionals in senior care in Edwardsville, IL at Morning Glory Home Care.
+For additional ideas to help seniors improve mobility and reduce fall risks, call the professional providers of home health services in Belleville, IL and nearby areas at Morning Glory Home Care.
 We’re always on hand to offer motivation and encouragement, to take part with seniors in exercise programs, and to provide transportation and accompaniment to the senior center or gym for exercise classes.
-To learn more about our exceptional home care services in Edwardsville, IL and the surrounding area, email or call us at 618-667-8400 and make the initial step towards a healthier life for a senior loved one!
+To learn more about our exceptional home health services in Belleville, IL and the surrounding area, email or call us at 618-667-8400 and make the initial step towards a healthier life for a senior loved one!